 This illustration shows a fully fashioned version, which gives an edge that makes seaming easier and more attractive, and eliminates the small bumps usually seen along decrease edges, the process adds to knitting time involved in finishing the piece.
 Decreases may be made on every row.

 Simple increases: a factor that is often first noticed when approaching seaming is that the carriage side creates loops, while opposite the carriage one gets what looks like a knot, both alternate as starting position of the carriage swaps sides.
 To speed things up for single increases, one alternative is to bring an empty needle into work on the carriage side.
 This creates an elongated loop rather than a full stitch.
 Unless intended as a design feature, the edge is not the best one for seaming.
-A better looking increase is created by putting a needle into work opposite the carriage.
+A better-looking increase is created by putting a needle into work opposite the carriage.
 For a “good edge” two rows minimum of knitting need to occur prior to the next increase.
 Continuing on the thread begun in the last 2 posts, I experimented with every row increases and came up with what I consider a reasonable compromise.
-The method for increases on right edge:
+The method for increases on the right edge:

 *COR: bring an empty needle into work on the carriage side, knit a row.
-Insert transfer tool into loop created as shown, turn toward carriage (in this case clockwise), essentially creating an e wrap, hang on adjacent empty needle hook.
+Insert transfer tool into the loop created as shown, turn toward carriage (in this case clockwise), essentially creating an e wrap, hang on adjacent empty needle hook.